jundalisay/superblist/content/en/research/sarkar/knowledge/chapter-1.md

 But in the psychic sphere, it occurs as a result of the subjectivization of objectivity or objectivities.

-For example, if a particular type of vibration hits an object or plate it meets some resistance and may get reflected or refracted, as in the case of an echo; or a certain portion of the vibration may pass through the plate.
+For example, a vibration that hits an object or plate, it meets some resistance.
+- It might get reflected or refracted, as in the case of an echo
+- A portion of the vibration might pass through the plate.

 In the mechanical stratum, knowledge is thus attained.